polygon-io/client-python/docs/source/index.rst

-Welcome to polygon-api-client's documentation!
+Welcome to massive-api-client's documentation!
 ==============================================

 This documentation is for the Python client only.
-For details about the responses see `the official docs <https://polygon.io/docs>`_.
+For details about the responses see `the official docs <https://massive.com/docs>`_.

 .. toctree::
   :maxdepth: 1